David Hathaway

-David Hathaway (born 17 April 1932) is an English evangelist and founder and president of Eurovision Mission to Europe, as well as editorial director of Prophetic Vision magazine.
+David Gordon Hathaway (born 17 April 1932) is an English evangelist and founder and president of Eurovision Mission to Europe, as well as editorial director of Prophetic Vision magazine.

 Biography

 David Hathaway was born in London in 1932, and was the younger twin son in his family.
 His father, William George Hathaway, was born in 1890.

 In 1950 David pastored his first church in Dorking in Surrey.
 He was full-time pastor and evangelist for 14 years in the UK from 1950 to 1964.

 He became known after his pioneering 1961 expedition to Jerusalem by road, through the Iron Curtain countries.
 What he had done proved so popular, he began a tour company to take tourists on the overland route to the newly formed state of Israel through the communist countries.

 In his book, Czechmate, David writes how he then became involved with underground Evangelism.
 In 1964, Hathaway informed Bass about his experience of delivering small numbers of Bibles and New Testaments which he brought on the request of friends in communist countries.

 From 1961 to 1972 he smuggled quantities of Bibles into Soviet Union and Eastern Europe countries - and he delivered more than 150,000 copies.
 The biggest smuggling operation was planned for June 1972.
 The bus was loaded in Würzburg, West Germany, and next day it would cross into Czechoslovakia.
 On the border of Czechoslovakia, customs discovered the elaborately concealed secret compartment with 5000 Russian Bibles as well as some leaflets deemed to have political overtones.
 Hathaway was arrested on the border on 24 June and was accused of committing the offences of attempted sedition and attempted violation of customs regulations.
 Finally, arrested and tortured, he was sentenced to five years in prison and imprisoned in Czechoslovakia in 1972.
 He served less than one year of his sentence and in 1973 was released at the request of the then UK opposition leader, the former Prime Minister Harold Wilson.